 Scorpions are numerous in many regions but are rarely seen, due to their nocturnal and secretive nature.
 Even so, many cultures have myths involving scorpions and their powers.
 Some people believe that scorpions commit suicide by stinging themselves when threatened by fire.
 This is not true, as they are immune to their own venom.

 In Africa, it is a widely held belief that a dead scorpion attracts all the other scorpions in the area.
-This is also not true, as scorpions usually prey on live animals and do not seek out their own species except to mate.
+This is also not true, as scorpions usually hunt live prey, and they do not seek out other scorpions except to mate.
 In Egyptian mythology, the goddess Isis was linked with scorpions, as she was a symbol of a devoted mother, and scorpion mothers protect and carry their young on their backs.

 HABITAT AND DIET

-Scorpions are found on every continent except Antarctica, in habitats ranging from tropical rain forests to grasslands and deserts.
+Scorpions are found on every continent except Antarctica, in habitats ranging from tropical rainforests to grasslands and deserts.
 As adults, most scorpions are nocturnal and solitary, usually staying in the same territory throughout their lives.
-Many species live in burrows they dig or claim and defend from other animals.
+Many live in burrows they dig or claim and defend from other wildlife.
 Scorpions use the burrows and other types of shelters to hide from predators and to stay cool during hot days and warm during cold nights.
 Their burrows are typically small and snug.
-Scorpion species that do not burrow may climb trees or hide under bark or leaf litter for shelter.
+Scorpions that do not burrow may climb trees or hide under bark or leaf litter for shelter.

 A male may leave his home territory to seek out a female by searching for her scent.
 Mating rituals vary from species to species, but in general, if the female is interested, the male begins a courtship dance: he grasps the female's pedipalps and turns her in circles, moving her back and forth.
 The two raise their metasomas over their back, sometimes touching them together, sometimes gently bumping each other without stinging in a behavior called clubbing.
 This dance may last from a few minutes to hours.
 The male feels the ground with his pectines for a flat surface to deposit his packet of sperm, called a spermatophore.
 He then brings the female over to the packet, which she pushes into her genital opening.
 The male will then usually leave, because the overly aggressive female might decide he'd be a tasty snack!